raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 #### Self-Attention

 Consider the sentence *I arrived at the bank after crossing the...*.
-In this sentence depending on the word which ends the sentence, meaning and appropriate representation of word **bank** changes.
+In this sentence depending on the word which ends the sentence, meaning and appropriate representation of the word **bank** changes.
 For example if ending word is river then this word **bank** refers to bank of the river and if ending word is let's say for example **road** then it refers to finanical instititution.
 So when we are re-representing a particular word, model needs to look at surrounding words in input sentence for clues that can help lead to a better encoding for this word.

 > Self Attention is the mechanism Transformer uses to bring in information of other relevant words in to the one we are currently processing